Faculty contact information:

 - Tues 2pm-4pm

-If these times are not convenient I will be happy to meet with you at other times - you can try your luck and just stop by, but it is safer to email to set up an appointment.
+If these times are not convenient I will be happy to meet with you at other times - you can just stop by, but it is safer to email to set up an appointment.

 Your final score in the course will be determined using the following algorithm